-The TRS detailed a project that would process 65,000 tons per day and produce 6.4 million ounces of gold over 21 years from a gold resource estimated at 13.6 million ounces at 0.60 g/tonne.
-The TRS utilized a third-party review by Whittle Consulting and BBA Inc. to integrate new interpretations based on an expanded geological database, improved geological modelling, new resource estimation methodology, an optimized mine plan and production schedule, additional detailed metallurgical work at various gold grades and grind sizes, changes in the target grind for the mill, new engineering estimates, and updated cost inputs, all of which significantly de-risk the Project.
-The TRS has estimated the capital costs of the Project at \$1.93 billion, the total cost per ton milled at \$13.12, the all-in sustaining costs at \$1,171 per ounce, and an after-tax net present value (5%) at \$2,0000/oz of \$975 million.
+The TRS detailed a project that would process 65,000 tons per day and produce 6.4 million ounces of gold over 21 years.
+The TRS has estimated the capital costs of the Project at \$1.93 billion, the total cost per ton milled at \$13.12, the all-in sustaining costs at \$1,171 per ounce, and an after-tax net present value (5%) at \$1,800/oz of \$400 million.
+The Company cautions that the TRS is preliminary in nature, and is based on technical and economic assumptions which will be further refined and evaluated in a full feasibility study.
+The TRS is based on a Project mineral resource estimate effective as of August 20, 2021 that is current as of December 31, 2023.
+The Project is currently in the development stage and a production decision has yet to be made.